vmolero/node-coding-exercise-master/README.md

 * The duplicity is only decided by checking the `key` attribute for both scene/views and object/fields
 * Only duplicates within the same scope are removed.
-* There is only one level of fields (views) inside objects (scenes).
+* There is only one level of fields (or views) inside objects (or scenes).
 If seen sublevels, but it's too late now.
-* It uses recursion but there is room for more code optimization, since `cleanObjects` and `cleanScenes` can be written in one function accepting params.
 * The input file and are hardcoded filenames

 ### Progress in 2 hours time